vectordotdev/vector/docs/usage/configuration/sources/syslog.md

   max_length = 102400 # default, bytes

   # The input mode.
-  mode = "tcp" # no default, one of: tcp, udp, unix mode = "tcp" # no default, one of: tcp, udp, unix mode = "tcp" # no default, one of: tcp, udp, unix
+  mode = "tcp" # no default, enum: tcp, udp, unix mode = "tcp" # no default, enum: tcp, udp, unix mode = "tcp" # no default, enum: tcp, udp, unix

   # The unix socket path. *This should be absolute path.* Only relevant when `mode` is `unix`.